 The adaptation of electronic content within vehicles has rapidly increased in the last two to three decades.
 This pace is poised to accelerate even further.
-Moreover, the adaptation of exceptional electronics in smart vehicles will promote vehicle users to utilize payment in-car services, entertainment while driving, and a variety of connected services.
+Moreover, the adaptation of exceptional electronics in smart vehicles will encourage vehicle users to utilize payment in-car services, entertainment while driving, and a variety of connected services.

 Rising Adoption of electronic purposes within a vehicle

 Increasing consumer preferences for these innovations is a principal driving force for the extension of electronic driver systems.
-Furthermore, rigorous safety standards imposed by governments and parliamentary bureaus have required automobile manufacturers to build safer vehicles by implementing features such as anti locking braking systems, electronic braking force distribution, adaptive lighting, telematics, and protective airbags.
+Furthermore, rigorous safety standards imposed by governments and parliamentary bureaus have required automobile manufacturers to build safer vehicles by implementing features such as anti-locking braking systems, electronic braking force distribution, adaptive lighting, telematics, and protective airbags.
 These safety characteristics heavily rely on electronic control systems.

 Reduced technological innovations within the power distribution box